jundalisay/superb/content/en/research/constitutions/in/part-16.md

 (f) any other matter which the President may, by rule, determine.
 (9) The Union and every State Government shall consult the Commission on all major policy matters affecting Scheduled Tribes.]

-1
+**Article 338B.
+National Commission for Backward Classes**

-[338B.
-National Commission for Backward Classes.— (1) There shall be a Commission for the socially and educationally backward classes to be known as the National Commission for Backward Classes.
+1) There shall be a Commission for the socially and educationally backward classes to be known as the National Commission for Backward Classes.
 (2) Subject to the provisions of any law made in this behalf by Parliament, the Commission shall consist